Easy Mini Vattayappams

-This is an easy way to prepare Vattayappam, which is a Kerala Christians delicacy.
+This is an easy way to prepare Vattayappam, which is a Kerala Christian delicacy.
 Vattayappam is one of the breakfast dishes made on Christmas morning.
-It is sweet and yummy and doesn’t need any side dish along with it.
+It is sweet and yummy and doesn’t need any side dish along with it. ๐ It is also served as a snack.
+Mini Vattayappams were made in the idli maker and hence the shape of idlis.
+This recipe does not require any grinding.
+I will post the authentic Vattayappam recipe later… ๐

 What you need